itsamedood/FWTools/README.md

 > FWTools is a GUI cheat menu for FNaF World!
 >
 > Honestly, made just because FNaF World saves (and all FNaF game saves for that matter)
 > are basic plaintext, making them easy to modify.
+Plus it was a good excuse to learn tkinter.

 # How are these save files structured?
 > Yes, at first glance the saves are confusing since almost everything is shortened down, even to